Drama in Sierra Leone’s parliament as APC and SLPP locked horns

 Reporting to parliament his morning they did.
 Many MPs arrived as early as 9am, though the opening ceremony was not due until 10.30am as ordered by the SLPP appointed Clerk of Parliament – Paran Tarawally.

-But after waiting for over four hours for the outgoing Speaker Dumbuya and the Clerk – Paran Tarawally to arrive amidst chaos and dramatic scenes of abuse being yelled across the aisle between some of the opposition APC and SLPP MPs, the head of the opposition APC government business in parliament – Sidi Tunis unofficially called on all the MPs present to go home as the opening ceremony will now take place tomorrow, 25 April 2018.
+But after waiting for over four hours for the outgoing Speaker Dumbuya and the Clerk – Paran Tarawally to arrive amidst chaos and dramatic scenes of abuse being yelled across the aisle by some of the opposition APC and SLPP MPs, the head of the opposition APC government business in parliament – Sidi Tunis unofficially called on all the MPs present to go home as the opening ceremony will now take place tomorrow, 25 April 2018.

 So, was the current outgoing Speaker constitutionally right to postpone today’s opening of parliament?
-And does president Maada Bio has the power to authorise his newly appointed Clerk of Parliament to order the opening of parliament today against the wishes of the outgoing Speaker?
+And does president Maada Bio have the power to authorise his newly appointed Clerk of Parliament to order the opening of parliament today against the wishes of the outgoing Speaker?

 The answers to these burning questions are open to interpretation of the relevant sections of the Constitution of Sierra Leone.
 And the interpretations depend on who you ask and their political colour.